 Big Green is aiming to set up 100 school sites per city they are working in.
 They hire a team of people in each city that includes an executive director, program managers, project managers and garden educators that will work directly with the schools and gardens.

 Big Green currently has 550 school gardens in seven cities, and hope to be in 10 cities in the next few years.
 They are reaching half a million kids a day in their Learning Gardens.
-To learn more about their results, scroll through their recent infographic below:

 For more, see: